 $ sysbench memory --memory-block-size=1K --memory-total-size=5G run

-This will use 1KB blocks and will process a total of 5GB of data.
-Adjust the values as per your requirements.
+This uses 1KB blocks to process a total of 5GB of memory.
+Adjust the values according to your requirements.

 $ sysbench memory --memory-oper=write run

-Write operations are generally faster as they don't require returning data.
+Write operations tend to be faster as they do not require returning data.

 $ sysbench memory run > memory_benchmark.txt